f5devcentral/f5-automation-labs/docs/class1/module4/lab4.rst

 #.
 Update the ``virtualPort`` to **8080** and re-send the declaration.

 #.
-Logon on **bigip-a.f5.local** and verify the Application is correctly deployed in partition Task8.
+Logon to **bigip-a.f5.local** and verify the Application is correctly deployed in partition Task8.

 #.
-Logon on **BIG-IQ** as Olivia, go to Application tab and check the application is displayed and analytics are showing.
+Logon to **BIG-IQ** as Olivia, go to the Application tab and check that the application is displayed and analytics are showing.

    |lab-4-4|